-If you qualify,3 you and your employer can make tax-advantaged contributions to your HSA and you can use the funds, tax free (in most situations), to cover various qualified medical expenses.
+If you qualify, you and your employer can make tax-advantaged contributions to your HSA and you can use the funds, tax free, as long as you use them for qualified medical expenses.

-If you contribute more than you spend from your HSA, those funds accumulate and increase in value over the years-especially if you choose to invest money from your HSA.
+If you contribute more than you spend from your HSA, those funds accumulate and could potentially increase in value over the years-especially if you choose to invest money from your HSA, which carries a higher potential for growth.
 You can prepare for future healthcare and retirement needs by thoughtfully using an HSA alongside an HSA-qualified health plan, 401(k), and other retirement accounts.

-For information about who can open or contribute to an HSA, see the "Who can establish and contribute to an HSA?" section of Chapter 4 or refer to Chapter 5.
-For information about saving and investing HSA funds, see Chapter 7.
+For information about who can open or contribute to an HSA, see the "Contribute to an HSA" section of CHAPTER 4 or refer to CHAPTER 5.
+For information about saving and investing HSA funds, see CHAPTER 7.

-1 IRS Publication 969
+IRS Publication 969

-2 Investments made available to HSA holders are subject to risk, including the possible loss of the principal invested, and are not FDIC or NCUA insured, or guaranteed.
+Investments made available to HSA holders are subject to risk, including the possible loss of the principal invested, and are not FDIC or NCUA insured, or guaranteed.

-3 You must have an HSA-qualified health plan, no other health coverage (with some exceptions), including Medicare.
+You must have an HSA-qualified health plan, no other health coverage (with some exceptions), including Medicare.
 In addition, no one may claim you as a dependent for tax purposes.